 Relished by birds and raccoons.

-Rainier sweet cherries are prone to bacterial blight.
-Do not prune in spring during wet conditions.
+Rainier Sweet Cherry trees are prone to bacterial blight and because of this pruning in spring during wet conditions is not recommended.
 Netting the trees while the fruit is ripening or providing other means of bird control may be necessary to obtain a good crop.

-Wisconsin is not a major sweet cherry growing region due to our harsh climate.
-Sweet cherries are being successfully grown in Door County (famous for tart cherry production) and also in S.E.
+Wisconsin is not a major sweet cherry growing region due to our harsh climate; however, sweet cherries are successfully grown in Door County (famous for tart cherry production) and S.E.
 Wisconsin.
-They are not a foolproof crop and will not always produce a nice crop every year.
-We offer them to those willing to take the risk and want to enjoy luscious sweet cherries produced in their own yard when yearly growing conditions are favorable.
+They are not foolproof and will not always produce a nice crop every year.
+We offer them to those willing to take the risk and want to enjoy luscious, sweet cherries produced in their yard when yearly growing conditions are favorable.
 Best planted in areas of zone 5 in Wisconsin.

-Rainier was developed by Washington State in 1952 at the Washington Agricultural Experiment Station.
-It originated from a cross of ‘Bing’ x ‘Van’.
+Rainier was developed by Washington State in 1952 at the Washington Agricultural Experiment Station, originating from a cross of ‘Bing’ x ‘Van.’

-Rainier must be cross-pollinated with a different sweet cherry variety in order to bear fruit.
+Rainier must be cross-pollinated with a different sweet cherry variety to bear fruit, such as Lapins.